LANGUAGE PROGRAMS

 Classical Sanskrit for Students of Buddhism

 This course is designed to support deeper engagement with Buddhist texts and literature in Sanskrit.
-Over twenty-four weeks (two terms of twelve weeks), students will gain a solid foundation in Sanskrit grammar and begin reading simple Buddhist texts.
+Over 48 classes, students will gain a solid foundation in Sanskrit grammar and begin reading simple Buddhist texts.
 Students who complete the course successfully will have the skills to join a second year university course.
 Please note that class enrollment is limited to 16 students to ensure individual attention and time for questions.

 What is different about this Sanskrit course?
 This course differs from most introductory Sanskrit courses in that it: 1) emphasizes gradual assimilation of grammar through recitation; 2) draws vocabulary and grammatical examples primarily from Buddhist texts (such the Heart Sūtra and Dharmasaṅgraha) and stories (such as jātakas); and 3) provides an introduction to native Sanskrit grammatical concepts (instead of concepts from Latin/Greek), which are essential for the deeper study of Buddhist texts and commentaries.